MoviePy in 10 Minutes: Creating a Trailer from “Big Buck Bunny”#

 Step 6: Timing the clips#

-We have all the clips we need, but if we were to combine all those clips into a single one using composition (we will see that in the next step), all our clips would start at the same time and play on top of each other, which is obviously not what we want.
-Also, some video clips, like the images and texts, have no endpoint/duration at creation (except if you have provided a duration parameter), which means trying to render them will throw an error as it would result in an infinite video.
+We have all the clips we need, but if we were to combine all the clips into a single one using composition (we will see that in the next step), all our clips would start at the same time and play on top of each other, which is obviously not what we want.
+Also, some video clips, like images and texts, have no endpoint/duration at creation (unless you have provided a duration parameter), which means trying to render them will throw an error as it would result in an infinite video.

 ################